-Election Season 2016 was stressful.
-So stressful, in fact, that we forgot exactly how beautiful Colorado truly is.
-From Pikes Peak and Vail’s snow-capped mountains, to Payton Manning’s perfect spiral, there are a lot of lovely things to celebrate in our state.
-Spend this weekend getting back out there, relaxing, and exploring why we all fell in love with CO to begin with.
+From Pikes Peak and Vail’s snow-capped mountains, to Peyton Manning’s perfect spiral, there are a lot of lovely things to celebrate in our state.
+Spend some time getting back out there, relaxing, and exploring why we all fell in love with CO to begin with.
 While the options are endless, these 13 stunning spots you might not have even known existed are a great starting point.

 Roxborough State Park